firebase/firebase-functions/integration_test/README.md

 ### Local Development

-Place your service account key at `sa.json` in the root directory.
+Place your service account key at `sa.json` in the integration_test directory.
 This file is git-ignored.

 ### Cloud Build